Diving suit: Diving suit combinations

 A "shortie" wetsuit or tunic may be worn over a full wetsuit for added insulation.
 Some vendors sell a very similar item and refer to it as a 'core warmer' when worn over another wetsuit.
 A "skin" may also be worn under a wetsuit.
 This practice started with divers wearing body tights under a wetsuit for extra warmth and to make donning and removing the wetsuit easier.
-A "skin" may also be as an undersuit beneath a drysuit in temperatures where a full undersuit is not necessary.
+A "skin" may also be worn as an undersuit beneath a drysuit in temperatures where a full undersuit is not necessary.